tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * A **CPU** - Central Processing Unit is a digital electronic circuit built from many transistors.
 It can hold a small amount of temporary data and perform mathematical operations upon them.
 A CPU can also sequence operations according to a program it reads from memory, step by step.
+    * it means :  a CPU performs a sequence of (often mathematical) operations upon temporary data it holds, and this sequence is dictated by a program found in memory.
     * this component better as the Processor,this is the component that does most of the hard work – the computations, the data translations and executes the program code in your computer when its running programs.
     * In the simplest computer system, all devices connect to a system bus, the CPU is always the bus master, and all